 </ModOps>

-With creating a new specialist item we can create this for every building and ships in the game.
+With creating a new specialist item we can create this for every building and ship in the game.
 Every building and ship can be boosted or changed based on what the specialist does.
 A house can be boosted so it consumes for example less goods, a production building can be boosted so it produces at a higher rate, a coastal defense building can be boosted so it does more damage, a ship can also be boosted so it has a higher movement speed.
 All those boosts mentioned are just a fraction of what is possible.
 The game already has a lot of specialists with a lot of specialities.
 We can use those as an inspiration to create our own boosts.

-Specialists can be used inside Trade Union, Town Hall, Harbourmaster’s Office, Arctic Lodge and also in ships.
+Specialists can be used inside a Trade Union, Town Hall, Harbourmaster’s Office, Arctic Lodge and also in ships.
 We have to decide for which building we want to make the specialist.
 In this case for our first specialist we will be creating one for the Trade Union.
 The specialists for Trade Unions are the ones that boost factories and mines, so in this case the logical choice for our gold mine specialist.

-We are creating a new <Asset> that has a specific structure.
+<Template>We are creating a new <Asset> that has a specific structure.
 A lot of the assets that are used in Anno 1800 can be categorized.
 This is done to make it easier to create multiple assets with the same proporties.
 For example all items that can be used inside the Trade Union work the same way and have the same function.
 So, it is good to put that logic inside a “template” we can then use again and again to save a lot of work in the end.

 Now that we know it is for the Trade Union we know which <Template> we will be creating.
 There is a specific template for Trade Union items.
 This is the template “GuildhouseItem”.